IOA 2025 Conference Schedule Details

 CS 1B: Ombudsing While Trans: Leveraging Queer Theory in Conflict Resolution Practice

-Ombuds work calls us to think beyond a black and white worldview when navigating conflict resolution.
+Ombuds work calls us to think beyond a black-and-white worldview when navigating conflict resolution.
 Queer theory as a framework critically evaluates the ways in which practitioners can look beyond a binary to find a nuanced resolution.
 This session will help provide the basics of queer theory and its applicability to ombuds work, as well as practical application through case studies.
 As two queer ombuds, we will share our experiences in our roles to illustrate the efficacy of this model.

 finn schneider (they/them) has worked in U.S. higher education for 16 years across a variety of administrative and instructional roles.
 They currently work at the University of Minnesota Twin Cities as an ombudsperson and the director of the student ombuds office.
 They have been practicing as an ombuds for 5 years, with previous conflict resolution experience working in student housing, campus violence prevention, leadership development, and LGBTQ+ services.